1. Before Submitting a CRU Application

-To indicate this study is using the CRU, check “Yes” for 17.4 “Will this study use the Clinical and Translational Research Research Core (CTRC)?”
-Now named CRU, our hospital unit is still part of the CTRC.
-Then, upload the CRU Application/RSA Worksheet under Supplemental Information, Section 2.1 (where ARROW asks for the CTRC application).
+To indicate this study is using the CRU, check “Yes” for 17.4 “Will this study use the Clinical Research Unit (CRU)?”
+Then, upload the CRU Application/RSA Worksheet under Supplemental Information, Section 2.1.
 When you submit your completed IRB application, the ARROW program will forward your application for review by the CRU Protocol Implementation Review group.

 - For WIRB submissions (Western Institutional Review Board):

 It is recommended that CRU review occur prior to the formal WIRB submission to avoid additional fees for any changes requested following CRU PIR review.
 Please submit electronic copies of the full application [CRU application, WIRB application (if application has been submitted to WIRB), protocol, consent, information sheet, HIPAA, other documents (e.g., investigational drug brochure)] by email to Danielle Gale email@example.com.
-In addition, submit 4 paper copies as described below.
-Please make sure that CRU has been included as a second point-of-contact in the Study Coordinator section of the WIRB application (CRU Danielle Gale, firstname.lastname@example.org) so CRU can directly receive notification of approvals and amendment submissions from WIRB (multiple contacts are allowed).
+In addition, submit 3 paper copies as described below.
+Please make sure that CRU has been included as a point-of-contact in the Study Coordinator section of the WIRB application (CRU Danielle Gale, firstname.lastname@example.org) so CRU can directly receive notification of approvals and amendment submissions from WIRB.

 - For UWCCC applications using the National Cancer Institute Central Institutional Review Board (NCI CIRB) Independent Review Model: